IreneGithundi/alx-low_level_programming/0x00-hello_world/README.md

 ## 6-size.c
 This is a C program that prints the size of various types on the computer it is compiled and run on.
 ## 100-intel
 This is a script that generates the assembly code (Intel syntax) of a C code in the $CFILE variable and saved it in an output file
+## 101-quote.c
+This is a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
+Strictly no using printf or puts.
+Program should return 1